 Led by legendary Arrigo Sacchi, Italy proceeded to the knockout stage of the tournament as the third team of the Group E of the tournament, which to the date remains the only group in World Cup history in which all four teams finished with the same points and same goal difference, making complete chaos.

-It began at Giants Stadium where Ray Houghton's chip ensured a shock Irish victory over the then-three-time champions Italy by 1–0.
+It began at Giants Stadium where Ray Houghton's chip ensured a shock Irish victory over the then three-time champions Italy with a 1–0 result.
 The next day in Washington, Norway played its first World Cup game since 1938 and Kjetil Rekdal's goal five minutes from time proved decisive in an equally tense encounter as Norway beat Mexico.
 However, Italy regained hope as they beat Norway 1-0 in the second round of the group games.

 A day before Ireland’s 2-1 defeat to Mexico in mad weather, Italy's World Cup hopes seemed to be diminishing fast as goalkeeper Gianluca Pagliuca was sent off with the game still at 0–0.
 Yet despite this, Italy was still able to salvage an important 1–0 victory.
 Norway would ultimately pay a price for their inability to take advantage of Pagliuca's dismissal.
 With the four teams' level on points, the final two group games would each have to finish as draws for things to stay that way.
 The Republic of Ireland made it through after a dreary 0–0 draw with Norway; midfielders Massaro and Bernal traded strikes as Italy and Mexico played to a 1–1 draw.

 As a result, Mexico won the group on goals scored, three goals in three games.
 Ireland and Italy also progressed with identical records, with the Irish team qualified as second place as a result of their victory against the Italians.